Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 Reference a Tuleap artifact in GitLab merge request
 ```````````````````````````````````````````````````

-On GitLab side, when a merge request contains some references to Tuleap, then a comment is automatically added in merge request discuss.
+On GitLab side, when a merge request contains some references to Tuleap, then a comment is automatically added.

-A comment is composed of a list of Tuleap references includes in the merge request title/description, with links to Tuleap.
+A comment is composed of a list of Tuleap references included in the merge request title/description, with links to Tuleap.

 .. figure:: ../../images/screenshots/gitlab/bot-on-mr-gitlab.png
    :align: center